St Mary's Church, Tikitiki: Description

 St Mary's Church is situated atop a hill overlooking State Highway 35.
 The elevated position makes the church a landmark.

 St Mary's Church has a simplistic Gothic Revival exterior.
 The interior is more intricate with ornate handcrafted Māori artwork made with traditional materials.
 The rafters are painted in a kowhaiwhai design along with a cornice.
 Stained-glass windows also incorporate traditional Māori designs.
 The walls have woven tukutuku panels with eight different designs, between these panels are carved wood.
 Other carved wooden features include the communion rail, altar and pulpit, which were gifts from people of Te Arawa.

 The stained glass window in the chancel depicts two Māori soldiers kneeling before Christ on a cross.
-The two soldiers are Second Lieutenant Henare Kohere and Captain Pekama Kaa; both men were killed in the First World War and were of Ngāti Porou ancestry.
+The two soldiers are Second Lieutenant Hēnare Kōhere and Captain Pekama Kaa; both men were killed in the First World War and were of Ngāti Porou ancestry.

 The building has a concrete foundation, timber weatherboards and corrugated iron roof.
 The triangular headed windows are supposed to mimic lancet windows.
 The church contains a vestry, chancel and porch located south, east and west of the nave respectively.
 The chancel's roof is lower in height but maintains the same angle as the gable of the rest of the church.
 The east and west ends of the church have one large central window divided into three by mullions.